iamvarunjoshi/CPP/README.md

-# hackerRank_cpp
+# My Programming Journey
-This repository contains solution to HackerRank problems that i've solved
+This repository contains all of the problems that I've solved on various platforms.